Martin-Muraskovas/cicd_learning/CICD.md

 They are commonly used to automate processes, such as sending notifications, updating data, or triggering actions in response to events.

-## What is the difference between delivery and deployment in producation?
+## What is the difference between delivery and deployment in production?
 In software development, delivery refers to the process of making the software available for testing or release.

 Deployment includes activities such as configuring the software, setting up the necessary infrastructure, and ensuring that the software runs smoothly in the production environment.